10 Ways Your Body Changes When You Start Drinking Enough Water

 Your memory may improve

 Your brain is hugely dependent on fluid to work properly—all those synapses and neurons need liquid to fire properly.
 According to research published in the British Journal of Nutrition, dehydration affects your cognitive function and mood, and being severely dehydrated can affect your short-term memory.
 And yet, according to Dr. Navarro, some polls estimate that upwards of 75 percent of Americans suffer from chronic dehydration.
 And that number worsens in summer: “We see the rate of dehydration increase in the summer and autumn, when temperatures are higher and perspiration is more pronounced,” he says.
-If you’re concerned you’re among the dehydrated masses, here are the most common signs of dehydration.
+(Any of these types of water can count towards your daily intake.)

 Your focus may increase